aiqcentre/masalytics/Q2_ANALYSIS_EXPLANATION.md

 # Question 2 — Early Adopters vs Slow-burn: When Does the Audience Show Up?

-## Why this question matters
-Timing is everything.
-Some places rush out to see new Indian films in the first two weeks—these are your “early adopters.”
-Others take their time, with audiences building over several weeks.
-Knowing which is which helps FilmViet plan when and where to launch, how long to hold screens, and when to ramp up or ease off marketing.

----

 ## What we’re looking for
 We want to find out: which states, cities, and cinemas are “fast starters” and which are “slow burners”?
 This helps decide where to launch first and where to wait.